yuxiangw/autodp/README.md

 <img src="https://github.com/yuxiangw/autodp/blob/master/figures/laplace_compose_mean.png" alt="Composing Subsampled Laplace Mechanisms (high noise)" width="400x"/><img src="https://github.com/yuxiangw/autodp/blob/master/figures/LN_laplace_compose_mean.png" alt="Composing Subsampled Laplace Mechanisms (low noise)" width="400x"/>

 **Figure 2**: Composing subsampled Laplace Mechanisms. *Left*: High noise setting with b=2, &gamma;=0.001, &delta;=1e-8.  *Right*: Low noise setting with b=0.5, &gamma;=0.001, &delta;=1e-8.

+### How to Contribute?

+Follow the standard practice.
+Fork the repo, create a branch, develop the edit and send a pull request.
+One of the maintainers are going to review the code and merge the PR.
+Alternatively, please feel free to creat issues to report bugs, provide comments and suggest new features.

+At the moment, contributions to examples, tutorials, as well as the RDP of currently unsupported mechanisms are most welcome (add them to ```RDP_bank.py```)!
+Please explain clearly what the contribution is about and attach/cite papers whenever appropriate.